Performance Tweaking¶

 Preloading¶

-Note: Using preloading is not likely to bring a significant performance boost.
-The database usually is a bottleneck in applications like CRM.
+Using preloading is not likely to bring a significant performance boost.
+The database usually is the bottleneck in applications like CRM.